leontoeides/indicium/README.md

 The `keyword_search` function will return keys for records that match the keyword provided by the caller.
 Each resulting key can then be used to retrieve the full record from its collection.
 The search keyword must be an exact match.
-The results are returned in pseudo-random order.
+The results are returned in undefined order.
 Example usage:

 ```rust
 let resulting_keys: Vec<usize> =